zeroc-ice/ice-demos/cpp/IceGrid/secure/README.md

 correct IceGrid Registry or Glacier2 Router.

-The icegridadmin command line tool configuration in config.admin sets the property "IceSSL.CertAuthFile=ca.pem" to ensure that the admin client is connecting to the correct registry or glacier2router.
+The icegridadmin command line tool configuration in config.admin sets the property "IceSSL.CAs=ca.pem" to ensure that the admin client is connecting to the correct registry or glacier2router.
 In a Java client "IceSSL.Truststore=ca.jks" can be used for the same purpose.